account

 Cristian Sandrin (piano)

 Born into a family of musicians from Bucharest, Cristian Sandrin has been surrounded by classical music all his life.
-His frequent visits to the historic Romanian Atheneum concert hall shaped his musical aspirations from early childhood.
-Not surprising, years later, he would have his own debut at the Atheneum at the age of 13, and later with the prestigious “George Enescu” Philharmonic in 2021.
-Cristian is an artist engaging with a multitude of repertoire, but especially devoted to the classical repertoire - a passion that has led him to conduct numerous piano concertos by Mozart from the keyboard, including for the official opening of the Angela Burgess Recital Hall at the Royal Academy of Music.
-The year 2017 was marked by...
+His frequent visits to the historic Romanian Atheneum concert hall and his attendances at the prestigious Enescu Festival shaped his musical aspirations from early childhood.
+Not surprising, years later, he would have his own debut at the Atheneum at the age of 13.
+Cristian is an artist engaging with a multitude of repertoire, but especially devoted to the Classical and Romantic repertoire.
+His passion for Mozart's piano concertos led him to direct from the keyboard several concertos during Summer Festivals at the Royal Academy of Music, as well as for the official opening of the Angela Burgess Recital Hall.
+From 2018–2020 he...

 more